-The programmable logic controller, focus on Allen-Bradley PLC5, Allen-Bradley SLC500 series, various small fixed I/O type PLCs.
-The software covered is RsLogix500, RsLogix5 and RsLinx.
-Programming concepts range from programming of discrete I/Os to the use of analog I/O. PLC installation, wiring, troubleshooting, and how to construct programs with all safety concerns.
+The programmable logic controller, focus on Allen-Bradley SLC500 series, various small fixed I/O type PLCs.
+The software covered is RsLogix500, and RsLinx.
+Programming concepts range from programming of discrete I/Os to the use of analog I/O. Troubleshooting and how to construct programs with all safety concerns.

-Students will develop, use and create programs and use logical diagrams to control the desired process by analyzing inputs and updating outputs.
+Students will develop, use, and create programs and use logical diagrams to control the desired process by analyzing inputs and updating outputs.
 Also by monitoring devices and troubleshooting the written program.